Jira ITSM

 3. Webhook Sent

-Keeper sends alert data to configured webhook URL
+Keeper sends alert data with Authorization header to webhook URL

 Data transmitted securely